radio-pi/python-websocket-backend/README.md

 ==================

-It's a simple REST & websocket server to expose a simple API to controll a music player.
+A simple REST & websocket server to expose a simple API to controll a music player.
 Used by a [Webclient]( https://github.com/radio-pi/python-websocket-backend/blob/master/index.html) and an [Android app]( https://github.com/radio-pi/RadioPi ).